Changing the shape of medical research and practice

 With diversified management experience in the life science industry and over 100 years of collective experience, our team is well equipped to change the shape of medical research.

-Mr. Murphy has 20 years of experience in biotechnology, including serving in Product Strategy and Director of Process Development roles at Amgen.
+Mr. Murphy has more than 20 years of experience in biotechnology, including serving in Product Strategy and Director of Process Development roles at Amgen.
 He is a co-founder of Organovo and has been responsible for all company operations since 2007.
 His ten years at Amgen included four years as Global Operations Leader for the largest development program in Amgen’s history, Phase 3 osteoporosis/bone cancer drug denosumab.
 At Amgen, he also worked to develop several other novel formulation and device products.
 Prior to Amgen, he played a central role at Alkermes, Inc. on the development team for their first approved product, Nutropin (hGH) Depot.
 He holds a B.S. in chemical engineering from the Massachusetts Institute of Technology and is an alumnus of the UCLA Anderson School of Management.

 Mr. Michaels has more than 30 years of financial and general management experience in the medical device and biotechnology industries.
 He has served as CFO of three private and three publicly traded companies: Cardima, Inc. (NASDAQ), Lipid Sciences, Inc. (NASDAQ), IntraTherapeutics, Inc., VIA Medical, Inc., Webster Laboratories (now a division of J&J/Cordis known as Biosense-Webster), and ICN Biomedicals, Inc. (AMEX).
 He has also served as an independent consultant to medical device and biotechnology companies since 1997.
 Mr. Michaels began his medical industry career in 1979 with Baxter Healthcare, where he held various management and executive positions in accounting and finance through 1988, most recently as Vice President and Controller of the Parenteral Products Group, before continuing his career as Vice President and Corporate Controller of Medtronic, Inc. Mr. Michaels holds an M.B.A. in finance from San Diego State University and is a graduate of the Executive Program at the University of California, Los Angeles.